webdevcody/collab-board-hathora/session-server/README.md

-# Chat Demo - Session Server
+# Scalable Chat - Session Server

 The session server is a stateful Node.js WebSocket server built with TypeScript that provides real-time chat functionality.